Concept: Manitoba Immunization Monitoring System (MIMS)

 All immunizations given to provincial registrants born on or after January 1, 1980 are recorded in MIMS.
 The MIMS file contains the following information:

 The goal of the Manitoba program is essentially complete and timely immunization of all children in the province.
-The Manitoba Immunization Monitoring System (MIMS) is one of many databases in the Population Health Research Data Repository (Repository), which supplies information to health care decision-makers, analysts and providers, so they can offer services which are effective and efficient in improving the health of Manitobans.
+The Manitoba Immunization Monitoring System (MIMS) is one of many databases in the Manitoba Population Research Data Repository (Repository), which supplies information to health care decision-makers, analysts and providers, so they can offer services which are effective and efficient in improving the health of Manitobans.

 Cautions